 A map demonstrating fire assembly points is displayed in every room.
-In the event of any site changes this is reviewed and adapted as appropriate.
+Anyone who has an adapted plan due to their complex need has a Personal Emergency Evacuation Plan (PEEP).
+These are stored in the Medical Room and shared with the Facilities Manager and appropriate staff.
+In the event of any site changes these are reviewed and adapted as appropriate.
 Fire evacuation drills are held at least 3 times a year.
 Some will incorporate a proposed area for a fire.
 All fire extinguishers are inspected annually and regularly checked.
 A record of all checks is kept by the Facilities Manager.
 Please see the Fire Evacuation Plan for further details.